We want to help you find the right person

 ADULT SOCIAL WORK POLICY & PRACTICE LEAD

-Laura has been qualified since 2003 and has worked across the third and statutory sectors as a practitioner, team leader and strategic lead.
+Laura has been a qualified social worker since 2003 and has worked across the third and statutory sectors as a practitioner, team leader and strategic lead.
 Key interests during her social work career have been homelessness, substance use and mental health, as well as strategic planning in health and social care more broadly.

 Sharon Stirrat